Of the Pacific Northwest - Oregon and Washington

 Inspired by Pacific Northwest microbrews and Portland's wonderful pub culture...everything in the world in a glass of beer.

-This summer I've been painting in oils and acrylic the Pacific Northwest light and landscape features from my own street in Oak Grove to the grandeur of the Willamette Falls and the Oregon coast ocean.
-I decided to use the season and the location and colors of Oregon and Washingtonto inspire my painting.
+This summer I've been painting in oils and acrylic the Oregon light and landscape features from my own street in Oak Grove to the grandeur of the Willamette Falls and the Oregon coast ocean.
+I decided to use the season and the location and colors of Oregon to inspire my painting.
 I was taught color by one of the original Bay Area Figurative Painters, James Weeks, and painting the colors of Oregon is a great way to explore the area and the tradition of painting in the west.
-Most of these paintings were painted on location (Plein Air) in one sitting.

 In the recent past I have focused on portraits and still lifes.